lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 # \#4 Be careful what you post online

-I see so many people post personal identifiable information online, or even pictures that make it very easy to work out where they live, I've even seen this on Instagram accounts of famous people.
+I see so many people post personal identifiable information online without realising, or even pictures that make it very easy to work out where they live, I've even seen this on Instagram accounts of famous people.

-Before you post pictures to social media check whats in the background, the smallest details can be used to figure out your location, or potentially useful to get into online accounts, or for identity fraud.
+Before you post pictures to social media check whats in the background, the smallest details can be used to figure out your location, could be potentially useful to get into online accounts, or used for identity fraud.

 I would highly recommend not posting photos of your children online.
 There are so many risks involved with doing this, the biggest risk is child predators using these pictures, and it does happen.
-I could write a whole post about this topic and possibly will in future.
+I could write a whole post about this topic alone and possibly will in future.

 Also consider the little things like your WhatsApp profile picture for example, this is public to anyone if they have your mobile number.

 The more information you post online about your life the more vulnerable you become.
-It can be nice to share goals and achievements but be careful who you are sharing this with, and is the risk worth it.
+It can be nice to share achievements, etc. but be careful who you are sharing this with, and think is the risk worth it.

 # \#5 VPN